 Ficus: Ah the favorite fake plant of doctor's offices and grandma's houses everywhere!
 So, I just got this a month ago.
 I've been wanting a tree of some sort for my dining room corner - preferably a Fiddle Leaf Fig, but they are nowhere to be found where I live.
 I finally saw this cute little Ficus, and had just heard that they were easy to grow.
 So I snagged that bad boy up, strapped it in the passenger side of my '99 Saturn, and we rode off into the Midwestern sunset.
 The like indirect light, not too much water, and no drafty areas.
 Which means, I probably need to move it away from the vent that is right underneath it.
 Whoops.

 Dracaena: As my mom always says, "That just looks like a pineapple."
 Well, as I was researching it for this post I discovered it is, in fact, dubbed the "pineapple plant."
-I have this up in my loft office with no windows - it does get indirect light from the living room below.
+I one up in my loft office with no windows - it does get indirect light from the living room below.
 I hardly EVER water this.
 It is the ultimate easy to grow indoor plant.

 Jade: This is technically a succulent - so it needs even less water than the rest of these.
 It's a slower growing, but gorgeous plant!
 Set it in a sunny window area and you are good to go.
 DO NOT overwater.
 I probably water it about every 2-3 weeks.